sebuzz/nf-capstone/README.md

 # My Capstone Project

 This is a Japanese Vocabulary learning App.
-This pull request contains the first steps, displaying a simple flash card, which fetches random words from the database.
+This first iteration contains the first steps, displaying a simple flash card, which fetches random words from the database.
 On each button click, a new card is being displayed.

+More features are being added on a daily basis.

 Have fun learning some Japanese words! :)